Diesel–electric powertrain: Railway locomotives

 During World War I, there was a strategic need for rail engines without plumes of smoke above them.
 Diesel technology was not yet sufficiently developed but a few precursor attempts were made, especially for petrol–electric transmissions by the French (Crochat-Collardeau, patent dated 1912 also used for tanks and trucks) and British (Dick, Kerr & Co and British Westinghouse).
 About 300 of these locomotives, only 96 being standard gauge, were in use at various points in the conflict.

-In the 1920s, diesel–electric technology first saw limited use in switchers (or shunters), locomotives used for moving trains around in railroad yards and assembling and disassembling them.
+In the 1920s, diesel–electric technology first saw limited use in switcher locomotives (UK: shunter locomotives), locomotives used for moving trains around in railroad yards and assembling and disassembling them.
 An early company offering "Oil-Electric" locomotives was the American Locomotive Company (ALCO).
 The ALCO HH series of diesel–electric switcher entered series production in 1931.
 In the 1930s, the system was adapted for streamliners, the fastest trains of their day.
 Diesel–electric powerplants became popular because they greatly simplified the way motive power was transmitted to the wheels and because they were both more efficient and had greatly reduced maintenance requirements.
 Direct-drive transmissions can become very complex, considering that a typical locomotive has four or more axles.
 Additionally, a direct-drive diesel locomotive would require an impractical number of gears to keep the engine within its powerband; coupling the diesel to a generator eliminates this problem.
 An alternative is to use a torque converter or fluid coupling in a direct drive system to replace the gearbox.
-Hydraulic transmissions are claimed to be somewhat more efficient than diesel–electric technology.

 Road and other land vehicles

 Buses

 Diesel electric based buses have also been produced, including hybrid systems able to run on and store electrical power in batteries.
 The two main providers of hybrid systems for diesel–electric transit buses include Allison Transmission and BAE Systems.
 New Flyer Industries, Gillig Corporation, and North American Bus Industries are major customers for the Allison EP hybrid systems, while Orion Bus Industries and Nova Bus are major customer for the BAE HybriDrive system.
 Mercedes-Benz makes their own diesel–electric drive system, which is used in their Citaro.
-The only bus that runs on single diesel-electric transmission is the Mercedes Benz Cito low floor concept bus which was introduced in 1998.
+The only bus that runs on single diesel–electric transmission is the Mercedes Benz Cito low floor concept bus which was introduced in 1998.